1. I’m 18 and I'd like to be an interpreter, what and where should I study?

 A: You can apply for our accreditation test online.
 All the universities will be able to tell you how to go about it, and how to prepare.
 Once your application has been accepted you’ll be invited to a test as soon as possible.
-Please see the 2012 test calendar [74 KB] .
+Please see the 2014 test calendar .

 4. What if I've spent all those years studying and then there is no work around?

 A: So far as we can see demand for interpretation into English is steady, however many interpreters will leave the market over the next ten years and they will need to be replaced.